DeepaPandiyamani/DeepaPandiyamani/README.md

 ### 📊 Consumer Complaint Analysis
 Analyzed and visualized trends in consumer complaints.
 - Preprocessing, visualization, and deriving business insights.

+🌦️ Future Climate Prediction Using GAN & CNN
+Predicted Tamil Nadu’s future climate zones using satellite image modeling.
+- Used GAN to generate future images (2026–2050) from historical data (2000–2024).
+- Applied CNN to classify images into cold, warm, and severe zones.

 ---